Summer Accounting Emphasis Program

 An emphasis that employers value: Today’s employers are looking for students who can immediately add value.
 Understanding accounting beyond the introductory courses allows you to differentiate yourself from other students.

-Fast Completion: The accounting emphasis courses will be completed in one summer of full-time attendance.
+Fast Completion: The accounting emphasis courses will be completed in one summer of classes.

 Commitments: The Accounting Department will make it possible for admitted students to complete the accounting emphasis in one summer.
 As an accounting emphasis student, you must commit to registering for the two required courses and at least one elective course in one summer.